pickr02/cumbria-moths/core/docs/docs-add-edit-config.md

 Click on the button with the pencil icon and that will take you into edit mode.
 When you have finished your edits, click the green *Commit changes...* button.
 You will see a commit dialog appear.
 As described previously you can added a commit message and/or description or just accept the default commit message before clicking the green *Commit changes* button.

 ## Adding data and other resources
-To add files such as data files and resources like images and markdown/html pages, first navigate to the folder where you want to create upload the resources, then click the *Add file* button (near the top right of the page) and then click *Upload files*.
+To add files such as data files and resources like images and markdown/html pages, first navigate to the folder where you want to create the resources, then click the *Add file* button (near the top right of the page) and then click *Upload files*.

-You can use GitHub's drag and drop facility to copy the files or click the *choose your files* link to use a file select dialog.
+You can use GitHub's drag and drop facility to copy the files or click the *choose your files* link to use a file-select dialog.
 When you have copied all the files you wish to add, click the green *Commit changes* button (as described in the section *Creating first and then uploading*).

 If the files you wish to upload need to go into a folder which is not yet present, there are two options: